phanturne/rag-project/python_backend/experiment/parsed_data.md

 If you would like to share feedback about a class that is not specifically related to your grade, please contact the Associate Director for Student Experience, Alex Duncan (alex.duncan@gatech.edu).

-# What if I have an issue with/complaint against a fellow student in the program?
+8. What if I have an issue with/complaint against a fellow student in the program?

 Student behavior while enrolled in the OMSCS program is governed by the Georgia Tech Student Code of Conduct.
 This policy applies to all official interaction on program platforms and also to a certain extent where students interact with each other in program-oriented communities that are not officially administered by the Institute.
 If you believe a violation of the Student Code of Conduct has occurred, you may seek assistance from the Dean of Students office by clicking “Request Assistance” on their website.

-# What are the technical requirements for the OMSCS program?
+9. What are the technical requirements for the OMSCS program?

 Please visit this webpage to learn more about the minimum technical requirements for the OMSCS program.
 Please note that individual courses may have additional requirements, but the ones listed on the webpage are common across all OMSCS courses.
 Also, please note that courses with proctored exams may require you to use Google Chrome to take the exam.

-# Will my accounts be disabled if I travel to a different country while enrolled in OMSCS courses?
+10. Will my accounts be disabled if I travel to a different country while enrolled in OMSCS courses?

 We are not sure if there is a way to prevent this from happening, but we strongly recommend that you contact the Technology Services Organization (TSO) for assistance if you encounter this.
 You also may need to contact the Office of Information Technology (OIT).

-# How can I determine if there is a system outage, as well as stay informed of scheduled downtime for network maintenance?
+11. How can I determine if there is a system outage, as well as stay informed of scheduled downtime for network maintenance?

 Please visit https://support.cc.gatech.edu/alerts to stay up-to-date about system outages and scheduled maintenance that occurs within the College of Computing.
 This webpage also links to other helpful resources available on OIT’s website, including https://status.gatech.edu/.

-# Are OMSCS students eligible to earn credit for internships?
+12. Are OMSCS students eligible to earn credit for internships?

 The Graduate Internship Program is often used by graduate students as a means to maintain full-time student status while interning throughout the year.
 Since OMSCS students can only be enrolled as part-time students,

 Click here to return to Table of Contents
 ---
+there is no added benefit to enrolling in the Graduate Internship Program.
+OMSCS students are welcome to pursue internship experiences should their schedules allow for it.

-# What career resources are available to me as an OMSCS student?</h13>
+# What career resources are available to me as an OMSCS student?

 OMSCS students can receive career support from multiple sources.
 First, OMSCS students have access to career services specifically for assistance with job searching, interviewing, networking, career planning, and professional development.
 Please visit https://omscs.gatech.edu/career to learn more.
 If you sign up for the omscs-announce mailing list, you will receive regular communications from the Office of Outreach, Enrollment, and Community (OEC) for the College of Computing, including opportunities to participate in professional development workshops and webinars.

 Also, please be sure to check out our job platform, Handshake (you will be required to log in using your GT credentials).
 Here, OMSCS students can see current industry job and internship opportunities, register and attend College of Computing events, network with students across the nation, and request appointments with a Career Advisor.
 Newly-matriculated students may not be able to access Handshake until a couple of weeks after the semester begins.